-[section 26N inserted by section 11 of Act 37 of 2008]
+[section 26N inserted by section 11 of Act 37 of 2008 and repealed by section 53(1) of Act 4 of 2014]

 Chapter 7 Financing skills development

 27. National Skills Fund

 - (1) The National Skills Fund is hereby established. - (2) The Fund must be credited with- - (a) 20 per cent of the skills development levies, interest and penalties collected in respect of every SETA, as required by sections 8(3)(a) and 9(a) of the Skills Development Levies Act; [paragraph (a) substituted by section 23 of Act 9 of 1999] - (b) the skills development levies, interest and penalties collected by the Commissioner from employers which do not fall within the jurisdiction of a SETA, as required by section 8(3)(c) of the Skills Development Levies Act.